IFRC-Secretariat/espocrm-cva-duplicate-check/README.md

     ![DuplicateCheck fields](img/DuplicateCheck%20fields.png)

+4. Using the front-end EspoCRM [Entity Manager](https://docs.espocrm.com/administration/entity-manager/), add an ```action``` field to the ```Import``` entity by going to the URL: /#Admin/fieldManager/scope=Import.

-4. Fetch the custom code from Github into the root of the EspoCRM installation.
+5. Fetch the custom code from Github into the root of the EspoCRM installation.
 Some EspoCRM files will be overwritten by customised files in this project.

     ```bash
     git init